Christian M. 6 min read

 Label Switch Routers (LSRs)

-LSRs are usually managed by broadband providers (for regional or national MPLS networks), with partner providers managing any international MPLS pathways.
+LSRs are typically operated by MPLS or broadband providers (for regional or national MPLS networks), with partner providers managing any international MPLS pathways.
 Large enterprises or institutions with private dark fibre infrastructure manage their own LSRs.

 Journey of a data packet across MPLS network